January 23, 2019 1 Comment

 The added benefit of the darker exposure is that you can use these for longer exposures when capturing waterfalls, moving clouds etc.

 A circular polarizer should really be in every winter photographers bag.
 You'll be able to cut through the glare of the snow which will add detail to your shot.
+We personally use and recommend the NiSi circular polarising filters.

 ND filters are grey-toned filters designed to absorb light as it passes through the lens.
 These filters are popular because of their many uses, mostly allowing you to shoot with slower shutter speeds under bright light conditions.